hammoaj/node-red-docker-cloudant/README.md

 ## Customising Node-RED

-This repository is here to be cloned, modified and re-used to allow anyone create their own Node-RED based application that can be quickly deployed to IBM Cloud.
+This repository is here to be cloned, modified and re-used to allow anyone create their own Node-RED based application that can be quickly deployed to IBM Cloud or other Openshift environments.

 The default flows are stored in the `defaults` directory in the file called `flow.json`.
 When the application is first started, this flow is copied to the attached Cloudant